EathonM/BankAPI/Banking.Account/readme.md

 Endpoint contacts are housed behind the endpoint itself by naming convention.
 This is simply for the purpose of readibility i.e. Withdaw => Withdraw.Request => Withdraw.Response

-# Application - Use Cases
+# Application - Use Cases, Handlers and Interfaces
 1. Use cases are contracts or records that are referenced by handlers to execute business logic.
 Here the application layer follows the CQRS pattern.
 Again, making use of the Mediator pattern allows the module to adhere to CQRS almost intuitively.